Neil Jacobson: Career

 Jacobson worked with Interscope Records, a label of Universal Music Group (UMG), beginning as an assistant in the international department, which was headed by Martin Kierszenbaum, founder of Cherrytree Records.
 Jacobson became an international publicist, handling press campaigns and promotion for the Black Eyed Peas, 50 Cent, Gwen Stefani, N.E.R.D., Eminem, Snoop Dogg and The Game.

 At the company, Jacobson was an A&R representative working alongside Jimmy Iovine for the release of multi-platinum albums and songs, including LMFAO's "Party Rock Anthem", the Black Eyed Peas' The E.N.D. (including songs such as "I Gotta Feeling", "Meet Me Halfway" and "Boom Boom Pow"), Kelis' "Flesh Tone", Robin Thicke's "Blurred Lines", DJ Snake's "Let Me Love You" (featuring Justin Bieber), "Taki Taki" (featuring Selena Gomez, Cardi B, and Ozuna), and "Lean On" (collaboration with Major Lazer, featuring MØ), and Avicii's "Wake Me Up!"
 He also A&R'd records from Madonna, Fergie, and the first American record by the K-pop group, Girls’ Generation, signing them to their first major US label.

-In addition to A&R, Jacobson founded Interscope’s internal artist management division, which hosted artists like Robin Thicke, Iggy Azalea, Fernando Garibay, and will.i.am (Jacobson also ran his label, will.i.am Music Group).
+In addition to A&R, Jacobson founded Interscope's internal artist management division, which hosted artists like Robin Thicke, Iggy Azalea, Fernando Garibay, and will.i.am (Jacobson also ran his label, will.i.am Music Group).
 He was responsible for signing DJ Snake, and songwriter/producers Jeff Bhasker (Fun, Kanye West, Mark Ronson), Emile Haynie (Lana Del Rey, Father John Misty, Lady Gaga), King Henry, Bipolar Sunshine, Alex Salibian and Beach Noise.
 Jacobson is also known for brokering over $200 million in catalog sales, which he has done for Emile Haynie, Jeff Bhasker and Brendan O'Brien.

 In 2017, Geffen Records was relaunched, and Jacobson became its president.
-Artists like Yungblud, Mura Masa, Bunt, AlunaGeorge, Gryffin, and the Darkroom label (which included Billie Eilish) were represented by Geffen Records after it’s recreation.
+Artists like Yungblud, Mura Masa, Bunt, AlunaGeorge, Gryffin, and the Darkroom label (which included Billie Eilish) were represented by Geffen Records after its recreation.

 In 2021, Jacobson founded The Music Acquisition Corp.
 (TMAC), which has been described as "the music industry's first special-purpose acquisition company".
 TMAC raised $230 million in its initial public offering.